sacridini/Awesome-Geospatial/README.md

 * [Landsat-util](https://github.com/developmentseed/landsat-util) - Landsat-util is a command line utility that makes it easy to search, download, and process Landsat imagery.
 * [landsat7-errors](https://github.com/gena/landsat7-errors) - Identifies and correct errors in raw values of Landsat 7.
 * [landsatxplore](https://github.com/yannforget/landsatxplore) - Search and download Landsat scenes from EarthExplorer.
+* [leafmap](https://github.com/giswqs/leafmap) - A Python package for geospatial analysis and interactive mapping with minimal coding in a Jupyter environment.
 * [lidar](https://github.com/giswqs/lidar) - Terrain and hydrological analysis using digital elevation models (DEMs).
 * [LT-ChangeDB](https://github.com/eMapR/LT-ChangeDB) - Scripts to extract spectral change information from LandTrendr data to a geodatabase.
 * [Mahotas-imread](https://github.com/luispedro/imread) - Read images to numpy arrays.